Developing complex staging plans to allow the continued, uninterrupted operation of the airport terminal.

-We worked with the Sydney Airports Corporation Limited (SACL) project and design teams during the initial ‘planning and confirmation phases’ providing strategic planning, procurement and risk management advice.
+Our team worked with Sydney Airports Corporation Limited (SACL) during the initial planning and confirmation phases of the project, providing strategic planning, procurement and risk management advice.

-We were subsequently engaged by SACL to assist in the ‘detailed design and procurement phase’ in which a Managing Contractor was selected, and in the construction and commissioning phase providing planning, scheduling, monitoring and reporting services.
+We were subsequently engaged by SACL to assist in the detailed design and procurement phase, in which a Managing Contractor was selected, and in the construction and commissioning phase, where we provided planning, scheduling, monitoring and reporting services.

 Overall our range of services included:

 Contracts, procurement, risk management and retail leasing advice